basho/basho_docs/content/riak/ts/1.5.0/using/core-fundamentals.md

 There are some additional points it is important to note:

 * In Riak TS, LevelDB is the only compatible backend.
-* AAE is off by default and not supported in Riak TS.
+* AAE is off by default and not currently supported in Riak TS.
 * In Riak TS, `SELECT` does not invoke read-repair, but single key `GET` does.